Residential Services to Children in Need of Protection

 Loading...

-i In the “Undetermined” category, “open” indicates a case is still under investigation by the Coroner; “closed” indicates the Coroner’s investigation is complete and, due to insufficient evidence or inability to determine, the death cannot reasonably be classified as natural, accidental, suicide or homicide.
+ii "Undetermined – Open” indicates a case is still under investigation by the Coroner.
+“Undetermined – Closed” indicates the Coroner’s investigation is complete and due to insufficient evidence or an inability to determine, the death cannot reasonably be classified as natural, accidental, suicide, or homicide.
+See classification of death descriptions below.

-iv This total includes 1 fatality where there is no Coroner classification of death because the fatality occurred outside the province or country.
+iii This total includes one or more fatalities where there is no Coroner classification of death because the fatality occurred outside the province or country.

 Classification of Death